repengine/pulse/docs/sprint0_module_analysis/learning_engines_feature_discovery_py.md

-# Module Analysis: `learning.engines.feature_discovery`
+# Module Analysis: `analytics.engines.feature_discovery`

 ## 1. Module Intent/Purpose

-The primary role of the `learning.engines.feature_discovery` module is to automatically discover new symbolic tags, variable groupings, or emergent behaviors within datasets.
+The primary role of the `analytics.engines.feature_discovery` module is to automatically discover new symbolic tags, variable groupings, or emergent behaviors within datasets.
 It achieves this by employing clustering and dimensionality reduction techniques.
 The module is also responsible for logging these discoveries into a central learning log and is intended to provide a command-line interface (CLI) entry point for its functionalities.

 ## 2. Operational Status/Completeness